Nanae Suzuki

-Nanae Suzuki (鈴木菜々江, Suzuki Nanae) is a Japanese professional boxer who has held the WBO atomweight title from February to September 2022.
+Nanae Suzuki (鈴木菜々江, Suzuki Nanae) is a Japanese former professional boxer who held the WBO atomweight title from 25 February 2022 to 1 September 2022.
 At the regional level, Suzuki held the Japanese atomweight title from 2018 to 2019.

 Boxing career

 Early career

 Suzuki made her professional debut against Ayumu Seki on 1 March 2016.
 She won the fight by unanimous decision.
 Suzuki amassed a 5–2 record during the next eighteen months, before being booked to face Sana Hazuki for the vacant Japanese atomweight title on 17 December 2017.
 The fight ended in a split decision draw.
 An immediate rematch was scheduled, with the vacant title on the line, on 8 March 2018.
 Suzuki won the title by majority decision, with scores of 58–57, 57–57 and 58–57.
 Suzuki made two successful title defense: a unanimous decision against Akari Arase on 20 August 2018, and a majority decision against Sayaka Aoki on 20 November 2018.